frankroron/DesktopCommanderMCPAdv/README.md

 - Managing remote servers via SSH commands

 ### Can I use this tool to manage remote servers?
 Yes!
-The `ssh_execute_command` tool allows you to execute commands on remote servers via SSH.
-You can provide either password or private key authentication, and Claude will connect to your server and execute the commands you specify.
-This is great for system administration, deployments, and monitoring.
+The SSH tools allow you to interact with remote servers in several ways:
+- `ssh_execute_command`: Execute shell commands on remote servers
+- `ssh_upload_file`: Transfer files from your local machine to remote servers
+- `ssh_download_file`: Download files from remote servers to your local machine

+All SSH tools support both password and private key authentication.
+This makes it easy to manage configuration files, deploy artifacts, retrieve logs, and perform other remote administration tasks without needing separate SFTP tools or commands.

 ### I'm having trouble installing or using the tool.
 Where can I get help?
 Join our [Discord server](https://discord.gg/kQ27sNnZr7) for community support, check the [GitHub issues](https://github.com/wonderwhy-er/ClaudeComputerCommander/issues) for known problems, or review the [full FAQ](FAQ.md) for troubleshooting tips.
 You can also visit our [website FAQ section](https://desktopcommander.app#faq) for a more user-friendly experience.
 If you encounter a new issue, please consider [opening a GitHub issue](https://github.com/wonderwhy-er/ClaudeComputerCommander/issues/new) with details about your problem.